useless-bit/Open-Package-Deploy/README.md

 To initiate the registration process, a `Registration Token` needs to be sent.
 This Token is auto-generated on first start, and can be seen and updated/regenerated in the Settings.

+# Privacy

+OPD will only communicate with its own services.
+OPD has no tracking or analytics features.
+All data is stored on your system and nothing is shared.

+The Server will only communicate with Keycloak.

+The Frontend/Web-App will only communicate with the Server and Keycloak.

+The Agent will only communicate with the Server.